-For purposes of this discussion, a "U.S. holder" is a beneficial owner of common stock that is: an individual citizen or resident of the United States; a corporation (or any other entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States, any state thereof or the District of Columbia; an estate the income of which is subject to U.S. federal income taxation regardless of its source; or a trust if it (1) is subject to the primary supervision of a court within the United States and one or more U.S. persons have the authority to control all substantial decisions of the trust or (2) has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person.
+For purposes of this discussion, a "U.S. holder" is a beneficial owner of common stock and/or warrants that is: an individual citizen or resident of the United States; a corporation (or any other entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States, any state thereof or the District of Columbia; an estate the income of which is subject to U.S. federal income taxation regardless of its source; or a trust if it (1) is subject to the primary supervision of a court within the United States and one or more U.S. persons have the authority to control all substantial decisions of the trust or (2) has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person.

-For purposes of this discussion a "non-U.S. holder" is a beneficial owner of common stock that is neither a U.S. holder nor a partnership (or any other entity or arrangement that is treated as a partnership) for U.S. federal income tax purposes.
-If a partnership (or an entity or arrangement that is treated as a partnership) holds common stock, the tax treatment of a partner will generally depend upon the status of the partner and the activities of the partnership.
-A partner of a partnership holding common stock is urged to consult its own tax advisors.
+For purposes of this discussion a "non-U.S. holder" is a beneficial owner of common stock and/or warrants that is neither a U.S. holder nor a partnership (or any other entity or arrangement that is treated as a partnership) for U.S. federal income tax purposes.
+If a partnership (or an entity or arrangement that is treated as a partnership for U.S. federal income tax purposes) holds common stock and/or warrants, the tax treatment of a partner will generally depend upon the status of the partner and the activities of the partnership.
+A partner of a partnership holding common stock and/or warrants is urged to consult its own tax advisors.